lacastar/APRA/README.md

   - After the icoTimestamp 10% of the original amount can be withdrawn every 30 days.
 The whole amount is freed after 180 days after the ICO timestamp.
 - It is possible to query the amount of tokens that can be withdrawn at a given time after the ICO timestamp is set. *available* has two versions that can be used for the sender or a given address at the current time, *availableAt* comes in also two flavors and specifies a timestamp for either the sender or a specific address.
 - If an account is compromised it can transfer it's lock to another address (*transfer*)
+- It is not possible to lock tokens after the *icoTimestamp*
+- Only locker accounts can lock tokens.
+It can be queried (*canLock*) if an address can lock.
+The owner can add (*setAccountAsLocker*) and remove (*removeAccountFromLockers*) addressess from the list that can lock tokens.

 ## Roles